 Do not over tighten this connection as it can warp and split.
 I like to hand tighten then give it a good twist till you start to feel some good resistance.
 There is no problems with you taking off the compression fitting nut to inspect if it has crimped good enough.
 If you find it does leak a little just nip it up a little more.

-The 3 way compression fitting is perfect for what we need.
-All that is required to do is turn of the water supply and cut the pipe in half.
-Inset each cut half into each end of the 3 way fitting and nip up.
+The 3-way compression fitting is perfect for what we need.
+All that is required to do is turn off the water supply and cut the pipe in half.
+Inset each cut half into each end of the 3-way fitting and nip up.
 We now have a connection left for our new pipe.

 Insert your new pipe and tighten up.
 Check out the video below for a more detailed explanation on How to Do Compression Fittings.

 Thanks to Tommys Yard for the explanation on compression fitting for plumbing